AreebRoyepen/Banknote-Authentication/README.md

 3. Kurtosis of wavelet transformed image
 4. Entropy of the image

-The project was a final year group project done for an intro course to machine learning and was based off of the Research Paper provided on this repository.
+The project was a first semester, final year group project done for an intro course to machine learning and was based off of the Research Paper provided on this repository. (concluded on 4/6/2019)

 Run in order: